-Our business and healthcare law firm represents individuals and business entities in the business dissolution process.
-All good things must end.
-Sooner or later, every business partnership will end, whether by death, irreconcilable dispute, or simply, different directions for partners.
-The dissolution process always involves much more than closing the door and will not happen overnight.
-This is particularly true with healthcare businesses.
+Our health law firm represents medical practices and healthcare businesses in the business dissolution process.
+Sooner or later, every business partnership will end, whether by death, dispute, or simply different directions for owners and partners.
+The dissolution process always involves much more than just closing the door with healthcare businesses.

 We help you determine proper valuation, accounting, allocation and distribution of business assets, from exam tables to accounts receivable.
-We work with you (and any other needed professionals, such as appraisers or CPAs) to fairly evaluate value and take proper steps to ensure that your financial interests in practice assets is properly protected in all legal documentation of the dissolution.
+We work with you to fairly evaluate value and take proper steps to ensure that your financial interests in practice assets is properly protected in all legal documentation of the dissolution.

 We help you inventory and assess all potential liabilities, existing or on the horizon so that you can ensure those risks are properly accounted for in legal documentation and you can sleep at night.

 We help you evaluate important contracts – property leases, equipment leases, maintenance contracts, employment agreements, service agreements and third party (health plan) contracts -- so that you can protect your contractual rights and meet all contractual obligations that survive the dissolution.

 HIPAA and Regulatory Compliance

 We help you assess what steps you must take to ensure that in dissolving, you remain compliant with HIPAA, HITECH and other regulations and that your financial interests are protected in the event former partners are not compliant.